Caroline Cox, Baroness Cox

 Caroline Anne Cox, Baroness Cox, (born Caroline Anne McNeill Love; born 6 July 1937) is a cross-bench member of the British House of Lords.
 She is also the founder of an organisation called Humanitarian Aid Relief Trust (HART).
-Cox was created a Life Peer in 1982 and was a deputy speaker of the House of Lords from 1985 to 2005, as well as being a minister in government.
+Cox was created a life peer in 1983 and was a deputy speaker of the House of Lords from 1985 to 2005, as well as being a minister in government.
 She was also a Baroness-in-Waiting to Queen Elizabeth II.
 She was Founder Chancellor of Bournemouth University, Chancellor of Liverpool Hope University from 2006 to 2013, and is an Hon.
 Vice President of the Royal College of Nursing.
 She was a founder Trustee of MERLIN Medical Emergency Relief International.
 She is a recipient of the Commander Cross of the Order of Merit of the Republic of Poland.

-She is a prominent lay Anglican, closely identified with the Church of England.
+She is a lay Anglican, closely identified with the Church of England.
 According to a biography by Andrew Boyd, she is a practising third-order Anglican Franciscan.